 Nutritional Therapy, Quality Management, Food manufacture and service, Agriculture, Product development, Hospitality & Catering, Taste tester, Chef, Dietician, Food Scientist/Technologist, Marketing, Buyer, Food Photography, Food writer, Restaurant owner and many more.

-Students will be cooking on a regular basis and are expected to provide their own ingredients.
+Students will be cooking on a regular basis and will be expected to provide some of their own ingredients.